-Tibco Software Inc. (TIBX) jumped more than 10 percent as investors took yesterday’s positive earnings report and forecast as a sign that the company isn’t suffering badly from financial ills in Europe.
+Tibco Software Inc. (TIBX:US) jumped more than 10 percent as investors took yesterday’s positive earnings report and forecast as a sign that the company isn’t suffering badly from financial ills in Europe.

-Tibco rose 12 percent to $29.92 at the New York close, the biggest gain (TIBX) since September 2010, according to data compiled by Bloomberg.
-The Palo Alto, California-based company reported yesterday that second-quarter sales (TIBX) rose 14 percent, more than analysts expected, and predicted sales for the quarter ending in August that were within the range of analyst estimates.
+Tibco rose 12 percent to $29.92 at the New York close, the biggest gain (TIBX:US) since September 2010, according to data compiled by Bloomberg.
+The Palo Alto, California-based company reported yesterday that second-quarter sales (TIBX:US) rose 14 percent, more than analysts expected, and predicted sales for the quarter ending in August that were within the range of analyst estimates.

 “We haven’t executed well in the United States,” Ranadive said.
 “We’re leaving money on the table right now, and I want to go pick it up.”

 To contact the reporters on this story: Aaron Ricadela in San Francisco at email@example.com

 To contact the editor responsible for this story: Tom Giles at firstname.lastname@example.org